NilsKujath/devenv_setup/README.md

 The automated setup is done by running a zsh shell script.
 This shell script is geared towards macOS and tested on macOS Monterey 12.4.

+A side effect of this solution is that config files can be maintained inside this repository and are updated in the local environment by running the script.

 ## Installation
 Run `git clone https://github.com/NilsKujath/devenv_setup.git` then `cd` into `devenv_setup` and execute `devenv_setup.sh` (e.g. `zsh devenv_setup.sh`).